 Different landlords have different credit requirements.
 Some might deny your rental application if you have blotchy credit, even if you have a spotless rental history and a sizable salary.
+Others may only be looking to see if you have a previous eviction or other rental-related blemish on your credit report.
+If you’re worried that a bad credit history will keep you from finding a place to live, there are other options you can use.

 The classified section of your local newspaper (or that of the area you’re interested in moving to) is another place where property owners advertise for rentals.
 Sunday's paper usually has the most advertisements.
 Many newspapers have their classified ads listed online, too, so explore this option if you're moving out of town.

+Check with real estate agents in your area to find an apartment, townhouse, condo, or house to rent.
 Many homeowners, especially those who live out of town, use real estate agents to rent their homes.
-Check with real estate agents in your area to find an apartment, townhouse, condo, or house to rent.

 You can feel out landlords to figure out if they do a credit check.
 As you inquire about an apartment, ask the landlord what criteria is used to approve tenants for the rental.
 If credit check isn't one of them, then you have one less thing to worry about.
 However, if there is a credit check involved, you have some additional options for getting approved.

 Soften the negativity of your credit report with a letter that explains the situation that caused your financial problems to persuade the landlord to rent to you.
 Divorce, medical bills, and job loss are common situations that lead to bad credit.
-Make sure your letter describes how you've cleaned up your finances and why you can handle a rent.
+Make sure your letter describes how you've cleaned up your finances and why you can handle a rental.

 Be careful about the situations in which you use letters of recommendation.
 If a landlord hasn't checked your credit and isn't aware of your credit history he may become unnecessarily suspicious when you hand him a letter explaining your past financial problems.
 Landlords have to get your permission before checking your credit, so it won't be a surprise when they do.